Macy’s (NYSE:M) Issues FY 2022 Earnings Guidance

-Macy’s (NYSE:M – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $4.130-$4.520 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.060.
+Macy’s (NYSE:M – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $4.130-$4.520 for the period, compared to the Thomson Reuters consensus estimate of $4.060.
 The company issued revenue guidance of $24.46 billion-$24.70 billion, compared to the consensus revenue estimate of $24.23 billion.

-Macy’s (NYSE:M – Get Rating) last announced its earnings results on Monday, February 21st.
-The company reported $2.45 earnings per share for the quarter, topping analysts’ consensus estimates of $2.00 by $0.45.
-The business had revenue of $8.67 billion for the quarter, compared to analyst estimates of $8.45 billion.
-Macy’s had a return on equity of 53.59% and a net margin of 5.84%.
-The company’s quarterly revenue was up 27.8% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.80 EPS.
-Equities analysts forecast that Macy’s will post 4.33 earnings per share for the current year.
+M has been the subject of a number of research analyst reports.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Macy’s from $32.00 to $34.00 and gave the company a hold rating in a report on Wednesday, February 23rd.
+Evercore ISI raised Macy’s from an in-line rating to an outperform rating and set a $50.00 price objective on the stock in a research note on Wednesday, February 16th.
+Citigroup raised Macy’s from a sell rating to a neutral rating and set a $25.00 target price for the company in a research report on Thursday, February 24th.
+TheStreet raised Macy’s from a c rating to a b- rating in a research report on Tuesday, February 22nd.
+Finally, Morgan Stanley decreased their price objective on Macy’s from $23.00 to $20.00 and set an underweight rating for the company in a report on Wednesday, February 23rd.
+Three investment analysts have rated the stock with a sell rating, five have issued a hold rating and five have given a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Hold and a consensus target price of $32.50.

-Macy’s declared that its Board of Directors has approved a stock repurchase plan on Tuesday, February 22nd that permits the company to buyback $2.00 billion in outstanding shares.
-This buyback authorization permits the company to repurchase up to 28.9% of its stock through open market purchases.
-Stock buyback plans are generally a sign that the company’s management believes its shares are undervalued.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 1st.
+Stockholders of record on Tuesday, March 15th will be issued a $0.1575 dividend.
+This is an increase from Macy’s’s previous quarterly dividend of $0.15.
+This represents a $0.63 annualized dividend and a dividend yield of 2.70%.
+The ex-dividend date of this dividend is Monday, March 14th.
+Macy’s’s dividend payout ratio is 13.04%.

-Several brokerages have recently commented on M. Telsey Advisory Group reduced their price objective on Macy’s from $40.00 to $30.00 and set a market perform rating on the stock in a research report on Tuesday, February 15th.
-TheStreet upgraded Macy’s from a c rating to a b- rating in a research report on Tuesday, February 22nd.
-Evercore ISI upgraded Macy’s from an in-line rating to an outperform rating and set a $50.00 price target on the stock in a research report on Wednesday, February 16th.
-Bank of America raised their price target on Macy’s from $21.00 to $25.00 and gave the stock an underperform rating in a research report on Friday, November 19th.
-Finally, Morgan Stanley reduced their price target on Macy’s from $23.00 to $20.00 and set an underweight rating on the stock in a research report on Wednesday, February 23rd.
-Three research analysts have rated the stock with a sell rating, five have assigned a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat, the company has an average rating of Hold and an average target price of $32.50.
+Macy’s announced that its board has approved a stock repurchase plan on Tuesday, February 22nd that allows the company to repurchase $2.00 billion in outstanding shares.
+This repurchase authorization allows the company to repurchase up to 28.9% of its shares through open market purchases.
+Shares repurchase plans are usually an indication that the company’s board believes its shares are undervalued.

-Several institutional investors have recently bought and sold shares of the business.
-The Manufacturers Life Insurance Company grew its holdings in shares of Macy’s by 212.5% in the fourth quarter.
-The Manufacturers Life Insurance Company now owns 501,838 shares of the company’s stock worth $13,138,000 after acquiring an additional 341,243 shares during the period.
-California State Teachers Retirement System grew its holdings in shares of Macy’s by 1.6% in the fourth quarter.
-California State Teachers Retirement System now owns 444,038 shares of the company’s stock worth $11,625,000 after acquiring an additional 6,964 shares during the period.
-Metropolitan Life Insurance Co NY grew its holdings in shares of Macy’s by 57.9% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 129,697 shares of the company’s stock worth $3,395,000 after acquiring an additional 47,553 shares during the period.
-Amalgamated Bank grew its holdings in shares of Macy’s by 38.1% in the fourth quarter.
-Amalgamated Bank now owns 206,844 shares of the company’s stock worth $5,415,000 after acquiring an additional 57,084 shares during the period.
-Finally, Sei Investments Co. grew its holdings in shares of Macy’s by 29.7% in the fourth quarter.
-Sei Investments Co. now owns 95,819 shares of the company’s stock worth $2,511,000 after acquiring an additional 21,914 shares during the period.
-89.12% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Sequoia Financial Advisors LLC increased its holdings in shares of Macy’s by 8.2% during the 4th quarter.
+Sequoia Financial Advisors LLC now owns 16,937 shares of the company’s stock valued at $443,000 after purchasing an additional 1,287 shares in the last quarter.
+Cetera Investment Advisers acquired a new stake in shares of Macy’s during the 4th quarter valued at about $278,000.
+Sei Investments Co. grew its holdings in Macy’s by 29.7% in the fourth quarter.
+Sei Investments Co. now owns 95,819 shares of the company’s stock valued at $2,511,000 after purchasing an additional 21,914 shares during the period.
+Amalgamated Bank grew its holdings in Macy’s by 38.1% in the fourth quarter.
+Amalgamated Bank now owns 206,844 shares of the company’s stock valued at $5,415,000 after purchasing an additional 57,084 shares during the period.
+Finally, Metropolitan Life Insurance Co NY raised its stake in shares of Macy’s by 57.9% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 129,697 shares of the company’s stock worth $3,395,000 after buying an additional 47,553 shares during the period.
+Hedge funds and other institutional investors own 89.12% of the company’s stock.

 Macy’s Company Profile (Get Rating)